 "A heart attack patient, who is also an escaped convict, transforms into a cyborg with a heart powered by kryptonite."

-On this day in 1993, Red Dwarf aired "Gunmen Of The Apocalypse."
-This served as the third episode to the program's sixth season, and here's the plot summary from IMDB.com:
+On this day in 1993 (in the United Kingdom), Red Dwarf aired "Gunmen Of The Apocalypse."
+Officially, this served as the third episode to the program's sixth season, and here's the plot summary from IMDB.com:

 "Starbug stumbles upon a battleship carrying on-board murderous cyborgs called "Simulants".
 When the "Simulants" infect Starbug with a virus and Starbug heads on a collision course with a volcanic planet.
 Lister, Cat and Rimmer connect Kryten to a Artifical Reality game set and Lister, Cat and Rimmer enter Kryten's dream of the wild-west, as they set out to help Kryten to fight the virus."